 The directors are currently :

 Richard Baines – Richard trained as an environmental scientist in architecture.
 He is currently employed as a sustainability consultant helping housing associations, local authorities and manufacturers to learn about sustainability.
-He was a director of the National Right to Fuel Campaign; co-authored the Fuel Poverty Fact File and is currently Chair of the Midlands Environmental Business club, the regional branch of the UK-Business Council for Sustainable Development.
+He was a director of the National Right to Fuel Campaign; co-authored the Fuel Poverty Fact File and as well as being Chair of Chase Community Soalr, is currently Chair of the Midlands Environmental Business club, the regional branch of the UK-Business Council for Sustainable Development.

-Dave Crosby – Elected June 2017, Dave is a qualified Chemical Engineer with more than 20 years experience of improving manufacturing systems and supply chains.
+Dave Crosby – Elected June 2017, and appointed as the society’s treasurer, Dave is a qualified Chemical Engineer with more than 20 years experience of improving manufacturing systems and supply chains.
 He works as a consultant providing process improvement advice.

 Garry Jones – Born and bred in Staffordshire, Garry has worked in the voluntary sector for most of his career, including 8 years for environmental charities, and 5 years as a charity director/trustee: he is currently Chief Executive of Support Staffordshire.
 He lives in Hednesford and joined the board of Chase Community Solar in 2016.